Nyagwenchar/tg-bot/README.md

 ### For Admins (Web Panel)

 1. Open the admin panel in your browser
+2. Login with your admin password
-2. Add products with images and descriptions
+3. Add products with images and descriptions
-3. Monitor pending orders on the dashboard
+4. Monitor pending orders on the dashboard
+5. **Payment Verification**:
+   - Check your crypto wallet for incoming payments
+   - Match payment amount with order price
+   - Approve order once payment confirmed
-4. Approve or reject orders (customers are notified automatically)
+6. Orders can be approved or rejected (customers are notified automatically)
-5. View all orders and products
+7. View all orders and products history

 ## Deployment